DentalCare Logo

 The features of these errors on radiographs are characteristic and are therefore usually readily self-diagnostic.

-Metallic artifacts – The most common patient preparation error is failure to remove metallic or radiodense objects – This causes two problems:
+• Metallic artifacts.
+The most common patient preparation error is failure to remove metallic or radiodense objects from the patient's head and neck.
+This causes two problems:

 Table 6.
 Ghost Characteristics.

-Figure 40.
-This image illustrates the telltale signs of leaving several metallic objects on the patient – earrings, glasses, and a neck chain.
-Note the ghosts of the earrings.
+Figure 35.
+Panoramic Earring Ghost Images.
+This image illustrates the telltale signs of leaving several metallic objects on the patient, specifically earrings, glasses, and a neck chain.
+Note the ghost images produced by the earrings and their characteristic presentation.

-Figure 41.
-Ghost of the Angle of the Mandible.
+Figure 36.
+Ghost Images of the Angle of the Mandible.